 Besides the fact that the CA79 uses all white-sprucewood black & white keys with grand piano weighted hammer action using counter-weights in all white keys, the extra long key length gives this piano the same key touch-weight whether playing towards the back of the keys or the front of the keys which then allows for grand piano playing technique which is what all piano players, piano students, and advanced pianist look for when trying to play piano music at optimum levels.
 It’s not that you can’t play music well on digital pianos with shorter keys, it’s just that the balance and fulcrum points of shorter keys physically cannot key up with longer keys and that’s why you’ll never see a pro piano player play an upright piano on stage because those keys are not only shorter, they are not balanced up & down the keys like grand pianos are.

-When you combined all 100% natural wood keys, the longest key length by far of any new digital piano by any other brand or model under $8000, the Kawai Grand Feel 3 wood key action is pretty amazing.
+When you consider its 100% natural longer wood keys that are one of the longest key lengths of any new digital piano under $8000, the Kawai Grand Feel 3 wood key action is pretty amazing.
 Then you have new proprietary acoustic grand piano sound with 2 distinct piano sound technologies offering 17 different grand piano sounds from a variety of actual Kawai acoustic grand pianos.
 Compare that technology and grand piano sounds to some of the competition (such as Roland) which offers just 4 piano sounds with one type of piano technology and there really is no comparison.
 All of those piano sounds come through a new upgraded Onkyo internal speaker system with new speaker electronic producing 100 watts of Onkyo stereo power going through 6 specially designed Onkyo speakers placed in strategic parts of the piano cabinet.